-Planned improvements for future years
+5. Planned improvements for future years

-We continue to reduce the number of adjustments required to produce the regulated accounts from our SAP system.
-We are now producing quarterly updates for each Directorate on the regulatory accounts.
+Yorkshire Water continue to reduce the number of adjustments required to produce the regulated accounts from SAP system.
+Yorkshire Water are now producing quarterly updates for each Directorate on the regulatory accounts.

 The areas for future improvements are: